Alaxouche/Wunduniik/README.md

 ![image](https://i.redd.it/0ju9g2a3l7291.png)

-3. Select one of the different ENB presets available for the list (all are compatible with the list's weather mod, Cathedral Weather):
+3. Select one of the different ENB presets available for the list (all are compatible with the list's weather mod, NAT 3.1.1):

 ![image](https://i.redd.it/tnpyve3el7291.png)